AvengerGear/chibios-stm32f407-discovery-mqtt/readme.md

 The demo runs on an STM32F407-Discovery board, with an external PHY attached using [a method described in TKJ Electronics Website][1].

+The board file is located in `boards` directory.
+Please copy the `NONSTANDARD_STM32F4_DISCOVERY_DP83848` into `boards` directory of ChibiOS/RT installation.
+And, please modify `Makefile` to match your environment.
+Also if you are using different board from STM32F407-Discovery, modifying `Makefile` and `mcuconf.h` is mandatory.

+Current code is based on ChibiOS/RT 2.6.5.

 The Demo
 --------

 This demo connects to a MQTT broker at `192.168.1.1:1883`, and listens message to its own channel.
-By sending "on" and "off" to the channel, the board switches the state of D0 and LED5.
+By sending `on` and `off` to the channel, the board switches the state of D0 and LED5.

 Also, this board has its own web server running at `192.168.1.20:80`, and the